eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/base.protocol.md

 A Self-Issued ID Token MAY contain an access token as a `token` claim that can be used by the Verifier to obtain VPs from the participant's [=Credential Service=].
-The format of the `token` is implementation-specific and therefore must be treated as an opaque string by the Verifier.
+The format of the `token` is implementation-specific and therefore should be treated as an opaque string by the Verifier.

 ### Obtaining Self-Issued ID Tokens